mattxwang/qwerhacks-web-dev-workshop/README.md

 ## Ending Notes

+Wow, we did it!

+Thank you for getting through this workshop (and this README)!
+I put a lot of work into it, and I really hope that it's helped you on your journey to becoming a web developer!
+If you have any feedback at all for me, please let me know (probably by email at [matt@matthewwang.me](mailto:matt@matthewwang.me)) - the goal is to make web development easier for *everyone* to learn!

-Great, so we built our chatroom.
-I want to highlight a few skills that you (hopefully) learned, a few caveats about what I talked about, and what's ahead in the road.
+A few extra things: I want to highlight a few skills that you (hopefully) learned, a few caveats about what I talked about, and what's ahead in the road.

 ### Topic Review